hackerb9/ugrep/README.md

 ### Examples:

+Note: output from all examples has been excerpted.
+(You'd be amazed how many heart emojis Unicode has. 🅬)

 * Plain text search is simple:
 	    $ ugrep heart
 	    ☙	U+2619	REVERSED ROTATED FLORAL HEART BULLET
 	    ❣	U+2763	HEAVY HEART EXCLAMATION MARK ORNAMENT